Can US Citizens Work in Canada?

 The International Mobility Program and US citizens

 The International Mobility Program (IMP) paves the way to work in Canada without an LMIA.
 Of course, CUSMA falls under IMP.
-However, there are many other great options under the IMP that US citizens can enjoy.
+However, US citizens can enjoy many other great options under the IMP.
 Here are some examples:

 - TV and film production